mrhegemon/Wheelchair-Bot/README.md

 A lightweight, universal tele-robotics kit that turns almost any powered wheelchair into a remotely driven robot using commodity parts, an Android phone and/or a Raspberry Pi, and a camera—all accessed through a secure web interface.

+Abount 1 in 100 people are using a wheelchair.
+If you include scooters, it’s about 1 in 50.
+There’s a saying in accessibility, you’re either disabled or not yet disabled.
+Half of us will spend time in a wheelchair.
+Everyone in a wheelchair wishes they had an electric wheelchair, but only about one and 50 wheelchairs are electric.

+Imagine not being able to move and use your arms at the same time.
+Imagine falling down and not being able to get up if you go off a slight ledge.
+Wheelchairs need to be smart.
+800 million people would live better lives.

+My dad‘s been disabled for almost 15 years.
+I want his wheelchair to go to him when he falls.
+I want him to be able to travel without thinking.
+I want everyone with a disability to not have a compromised quality of life.

 Extended Docs:

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/mrhegemon/Wheelchair-Bot)